schmettow/New_Stats/docs/Classic_linear_models.md

-### Absolute Means Model  {#AMM}
+### Absolute Means Model  {#amm}

 Not all factor variables are experimental and identifying a default can be  difficult or unnatural.
 This often happens when the levels are just a set of conditions that you have *found as given*, such as the individuals in the human population, or all words in a language.
 Such is the case in the IPump study, where every session was composed of a set of tasks, such as starting the device or entering a dose.
 These tasks were taken from existing training material and including them as a factor could help identify areas for improvement.
 Although the tasks form a sequence, they are equally important for the operation.
 Not one can be singled out as default.
 Treatment coding would force us to name one default task for the Intercept.

 The *absolute means model* represents all levels by their absolute means.
 If you put in a factorial predictor with eight levels, you will get eight coefficients, which are the mean outcomes of every level.
 Of course, what you can no longer do is find differences between levels.

-We have seen in [#dummy_variables] how to create a AMM dummy variables.
+We have seen in \@ref(dummy) how to create a AMM dummy variables.
 IN fact, the linear models formula language this can be done more directly by either of the two option below, (but just leaving out the `1 +` does not suffice):

 + `0 + Task`
 + `Task - 1`